andy-goryachev/AppFramework/README.md

 # Application Framework

-Provides a convenient base for JavaFX applications:
+Provides a convenient base for JavaFX applications.

-- window locations
+## Features

-- remembers user settings
+- remembers locations of windows and user selection
 - demonstrates basic common UI paradigms (list/table with attached detail view, etc.)
-- common icons generator
+- provides a common icons generator
 - runtime stylesheet generator

+This is pretty much work in progress, so don't even think of using it in production.
+The APIs will definitely change.

 ![screenshot](doc/screenshot.png)